camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/34-migrate-from-camunda-bpm-72/50-migrate-server.html.md

 ### Upgrade the Wildfly

-Camunda BPM 7.3 ships with a new version of the Wildfly, namely, 8.2.0.
+Camunda BPM 7.3 ships with a new version of the Wildfly, namely, 8.2.0.Final.

+See the [Wildfly 8.2.0.Final release notes](http://wildfly.org/news/2014/11/20/WildFly82-Final-Released/) for any relevant changes compared to 8.1.0.Final.

 The preferred upgrade steps are: